 The MMI scenarios are meant to assess a candidate’s skill and proficiency in areas such as problem solving, logical thinking, interpersonal skills, and ethical judgment.
 For example, one scenario may ask a candidate to describe what they would do if they learned that a physician was giving patients placebos instead of actual medications.

 There are also scenarios that involve teamwork and assess the ability to work with a partner to solve a problem.
-For example, I remember seeing candidates having to instruct a team of actors in arranging a puzzle!.
+For example, you may have to instruct a team of actors in arranging a puzzle.

 Communication skills also can be assessed through scenarios where actors pose as patients – you may have to enter a room and comfort a crying or angry actor!
 General communication skills are often assessed in other stations, too; how you answer questions and explain your reasoning are all factors that the examiners may consider when grading your interview performance.

-Your personal choices e.g. Why do you want to study medicine?
+- Your personal choices - e.g. Why do you want to study medicine?
 Why would you want to be a doctor?
 What led you to this?
 What will make you a good doctor?
-Why this medical school? etc
+Why this medical school?

 Here are five of my best tips for the MMI:

 While it is good to practise for the MMI, don’t ever try to go into the MMI with a scripted performance as examiners can tell when a response has been over-rehearsed.
 Furthermore, there is much more value in reflecting on the various experiences that you've had that has led you to the moment of the interview.
 Reflect on your own opinions, your ethics, your political opinions, your biases and your views on the major issues facing the community today.
 On a similar vein, make sure that you listen to the questions properly and answer the question that was actually asked - not the one that you wish was asked or the one that you had prepared for.

 The strongest candidates are those who can integrate storytelling, especially as it relates to their own life experiences, into their answers.
 You shouldn’t force this if it isn’t natural or if you don’t have a relevant life experience for that particular scenario.
 However, if there is an opportunity to demonstrate how your personal experiences relate to answering the question, do it!
 One way to prepare for the interview would be to reflect on some of your more meaningful life experiences so that you will have plenty of examples to draw from on the day.